sschwindt/hydro-informatics/docs/source/geopy/geo-raster.rst

             return None
         # open raster band or return None if corrupted
         try:
-            raster_band = raster.GetRasterBand(band_number)
+            raster_band = raster.GetRasterBand (band _number)
         except RuntimeError as e:
-            print("ERROR: Cannot access raster band.")
+            print("ERROR: Cannot access raster band .")
             print(e)
             return None
-        return raster, raster_band

-To use the ``open_raster`` function just call it with a file name as shown in the following code block with the ``h001000.tif`` raster from the `River Architect sample data <https://github.com/RiverArchitect/SampleData/archive/master.zip>`__.
+        return raster, raster_band To use the ``open_raster`` function just call it with a file name as shown in the following code block with the ``h001000.tif`` raster from the `River Architect sample data <https://github.com/RiverArchitect/SampleData/archive/master.zip>`__.
 The script immediately closes the raster again by overwriting it with ``None`` to avoid that the file is locked afterwards.

 .. code:: ipython3